sugarlabs/sugar-docs/src/python-porting-guide.md

   python3 setup.py dist_xo
   ```

+* Release a new version,

+* Update README.md to point to the released bundle,

 Follow the [Code Guidelines](https://github.com/sugarlabs/sugar-docs/blob/master/src/contributing.md) during all porting.

 Write any comments in the code, by adding **\# README:**, **\# TODO:** and **\# FIXME:** explaining what are the problems that you are having with that chunk of code.
 Put a link if it's necessary.